Welcome to CONSULTING WITH MUSES, a blog populated with written pieces on a variety of themes in no particular order.

 The following text was the foundation for a sermon I preached at my church (the First Church of Middletown, Connecticut) the Sunday before the 2018 Fourth of July holiday.
 I touch on numerous topics, but the central one is freedom.
 I share my perspective on how freedom’s very nature is interconnected with servitude, along with examples of how various spiritual traditions teach this beautifully paradoxical idea.

-The text is slightly different from the actual sermon delivery, which you can access here, but the larger sentiments and themes remain the same.
+The text is slightly different from the actual sermon delivery, but the larger sentiments and themes remain the same.

 May the words of my mouth